Michaelangel007/ui_hall_of_fame_and_shame/path_of_exile/README.md

 # WHAT is bad:

-Lily sells currency, red gems, green gems, blue gems, and white gems.
+NPC Lilly Roth sells red gems, green gems, blue gems, white gemes, and in Endless Delive currency.
 These are in different tabs.

 # WHY it is bad: